 Verifying a seller's permit number on a resale certificate

-To verify that your customer holds a valid seller's permit, please visit www.boe.ca.gov or call our automated toll-free number at 888-225-5263, available 24 hours a day, seven days a week.
-Please have the seller's permit number you want to verify, the business name and address, and the business owner's name.
+- A seller can also call our automated toll-free number at 1-888-225-5263, available 24 hours a day, seven days a week.
+The seller will need the seller's permit number that they want to verify.

 Misuse of a resale certificate

-If a purchaser gives a resale certificate when purchasing an item that they know at the time will not be resold in the regular course of business, the purchaser will be liable for:
+If a purchaser knowingly issues a resale certificate when purchasing items that they will not resell, they will owe:

 - The amount of tax that would be due had the certificate not been used, and

 - Interest on the tax due (computed from the time the item was purchased).